Natasha Rust

 Student education

-In my current role as deputy director of student education, I work on the Language Centre strategic priorities with colleagues and I am the named APT lead for the Language Centre.
-Additionally, I will be working on student communications and student voice to enhance our curricula and the student experience.
+In my previous role as deputy director of student education, I worked on the Language Centre strategic priorities with colleagues and I was the named APT lead for the Language Centre.

 Research groups and institutes